mannympardo/JupyterNotebooks/README.md

 This Jupitery Notebook written in Python utilize the Haversine calculation (since we know the earth is round) to calculate the distance between a request from the DataSample.csv and POILIst.csv files.
 We then take this calculation to perform analysis such as proximity density, average distance, and the standar deviation.

+Included are the sample input data files whch can also be gotten here https://github.com/EQWorks/ws-data-spark along with a sample of the output.

 A. Cleanup
   We start by removing any duplications of the two coordinate pairs from the DataSample.csv file.